 Our attorneys will also present medical records, bills, and testimony from your treating physicians and loved ones to show that you suffered injury in the accident.

-The good news is that if the accident occurred in part due to your own negligence, you may still be able to recover damages in the state of Florida.
-Florida, like many other states, is a pure comparative negligence state, which means that the amount of damages you recover depend on the fault apportionment assigned to you by the court.
+The good news is that if the accident occurred in part due to your negligence, you may still be able to recover damages in Florida.
+Like many other states, Florida is a pure comparative negligence state, meaning that the amount of damages you recover depends on the fault apportionment assigned to you by the court.

 For example, if you were speeding and another vehicle ran a red light and hit you, the court may find that you were 30% at fault for the crash, while the other driver was 70% at fault.
 When the court awards damages, they will reduce the total amount of damages you recover by 30% to account for your role in the crash.
 Your attorney can analyze your case and ensure the at-fault party who caused your crash is held accountable.

 Motorcycles are more easily affected by poor road conditions because they are smaller, lighter, and have a lower center of gravity than passenger vehicles and trucks.
 Poor conditions may cause motorcyclists to lose control of their bikes and crash.
 Some conditions that may have an impact on motorcycles are:

-- Uneven pavement;
+- Uneven pavement

-- Missing guardrails;
+- Missing guardrails

-- Poor road design.
+- Poor road design

 Defective parts cause many motorcycle accidents.
 Faulty parts, such as the brakes, engine, steering components, or tires in the motorcycle or the other vehicle may malfunction, causing a crash.
 In such cases, the victim must show that there was a manufacturing or design defect.
 The victim may bring a case under the theory of strict liability.
 If we can show that a vehicle part was defective and that the defect caused your injuries, that is all we will need to recover damages from the manufacturer.

-- Medical expenses like rehabilitation and surgery costs;
+- Medical expenses like rehabilitation and surgery costs

-- Lost wages;
+- Lost wages

-- Hospital bills;
+- Hospital bills

-- At-home care; and
+- At-home care

-- Loss of future earning capacity.
+- Loss of future earning capacity

 Non-economic damages cover more intangible costs such as: